WealthSavvy

 Data Source

 Based on the Federal Reserve Survey of Consumer Finances (SCF) 2022, released October 2023.
-The survey includes 4,602 families with 5 implicates each (22,975 weighted observations).
+The public-use file has 4,595 families (4,602 completed interviews, with seven cases omitted from the public release), each with five implicates (22,975 rows).
+Weights reflect the complex sample design.

 Inflation Adjustment